vectordotdev/vector/rfcs/2021-10-22-9480-processing-arrays-of-events.md

 create an event array, while those sending arrays can avoid that process of reallocation and moving data.

-## Outstanding Questions

-- List any remaining questions.
-- Use this to resolve ambiguity and collaborate with your team during the RFC process.
-- *These must be resolved before the RFC can be merged.*

 ## Plan Of Attack

 Incremental steps to execute this change.
 These will be converted to issues after the RFC is approved:

 - [ ] Implement `Sink<EventVec> for Pipeline`.
 - [ ] Rewrite sink types to accept `EventVec` through wrapper functions.
-- [ ] Rewrite transform types to accept `EventVec` through wrapper functions.
+- [ ] Rewrite task transform type to accept `EventVec` through wrapper functions.
 - [ ] Modify `Pipeline` to send `EventVec` to its receiver.
 - [ ] Convert sources that can send arrays of events to send `EventVec`.
-- [ ] Convert transforms that can easily process arrays of events to consume `EventContainer`.
+- [ ] Convert task transforms that can easily process arrays of events to consume `EventContainer`.
 - [ ] Convert sinks that can process arrays of events to consume `EventContainer`.

 ## Future Improvements

+It is conceivable that some function transforms could benefit from processing the array of events internally instead of being implicitly wrapped by a loop.
+In such a case, it may be worth adding additional function transform types that accept either `EventVec` or `EventContainer` as their inputs instead of a single `Event`.
+If so, consideration should be given to replacing the default types with this and wrapping existing single-event transforms with a loop.

 Since producing components will tend to produce events with a similar structure in each output, a potential optimization to the internal